 We counsellors are fond of transparency, and I feel inclined to set out my stall early by saying – I’m not a fan of medicalised language in the world of counselling.
 I’m not convinced that counselling belongs under the banner of ‘healthcare’ or ‘medicine’ at all.
 This might sound surprising, but it seems to me that counselling could just as easily sit under ‘education’; it is, arguably, more like coaching than medicine, a form of personal development.
 Or indeed, maybe counselling is just it’s own thing, in its own category.

 One reason I’m averse to medical language is down to the people I work with.
-In my job I regularly ask people why they’ve come to counselling; most people will talk about a stressful situation, troublesome thoughts and emotions, or low personal confidence.
+I regularly ask people why they’ve come to counselling, and most will talk about a stressful situation, troublesome thoughts and emotions, or low personal confidence.
 It just doesn’t sit right with me to regard this as a medical event, or to focus on ‘symptom management’.
 To me it’s a human thing, not a medical thing.

 I dare say I’ll come back to these sorts of issues in in later blogs.
 For the time being however, I am trying to weed out the medical terms which have crept into my vocabulary over the years, and to substitute more normal, “common sense” language.
 In some cases this is no challenge at all; I find it natural to use words like “distress” in place of “disorder”, or “feelings” rather than “symptoms”.
 One I am struggling with though is the banner itself; “mental health”.
-As indicated above, I’m not sure the word “health” is ideal – it has inevitable associations with “illness” – but whilst I’m about it, I’d have to say I’m not too keen on the word “mental” either.
+I’m not sure the word “health” is ideal – it has inevitable associations with “illness” – but whilst I’m about it, I’d have to say I’m not too keen on the word “mental” either.
 If or when I think of a good alternative, I’ll let you know.